iSapozhnik/TextDiff/README.md

 ```

 Change-specific colors and text treatment live under `additionsStyle` and `removalsStyle`.
 Shared layout and typography stay on `TextDiffStyle` (`font`, `chipInsets`, `interChipSpacing`, `lineSpacing`, etc.).

+## macOS-Only Features

+- Revert actions are available on macOS only.
+- The invisible characters debug overlay is available on macOS only.
+- The binding-based `TextDiffView` initializer is available on macOS only.

 ## Behavior Notes